 Yellowbelly Brewery & Public House on Water Street has put together two of the province’s favourite foods to make one delicious dish.
 Their fried fish comes encrusted in crushed salt and vinegar chips served with a pile of golden french fries and often paired with a pint of Come From Away IPA brewed onsite.
 There’s no need to add the fragrant dark vinegar typically served with traditional fi and chi, the vinegary hue of the chips infiltrates the fresh flaky fish, encasing it in a crispy coating.

-This aptly-named restaurant — sitting on the corner of Water Street and Williams Lane — is a quip on the Newfoundland folk song, and they are all about the mollusks.
-Mussels on the Corner has more than a dozen different mussel dishes on the menu but the Jiggs Dinner mussels are the star.
-Using all the ingredients of the classic Sunday dinner, there are huge chunks of salt beef, carrot and parsnip cooked up in salty pot liquor with the mussels so that each one you pull from the pot is like a new plate of Jiggs Dinner.
+Sitting on the corner of Water Street and Williams Lane, Frugal Steins has a local craft beer hall feel with a focus on German and Newfoundland and Labrador comfort food.
+One of the stars on their menu happens to be their Jiggs Dinner mussels!
+Using all the ingredients of the classic Sunday dinner, there are huge chunks of salt meat and diced root vegetables all cooked up in salty pot liquor with the mussels so that each one you pull from the pot is like a new plate of Jiggs Dinner.

 This cozy pub on Elizabeth Avenue also happens to serve up the coziest of cod dishes, and the cheesiest.
 The Guv’Nor Pub’s Cod au Gratin, a traditional Newfoundland cod dish with cheese and creamy white sauce baked in the oven, is served with heaping mounds of mashed potatoes and veg.
-They also have a large rotating tap list of local beers like Ninepenny’s Blinding Light NEIPA to pair with this comfort cod dish.
+They also have a large rotating tap list of local beers to pair with this comfort cod dish.

 Terre Restaurant, located inside the ALT St. John’s on Water Street, is known for their elevated small plates focusing on Newfoundland and Labrador ingredients, and their chips and dips is no exception.
 Terre takes a simple common dish and puts a modern Newfoundland spin on it, making chips and dip into something special.
 Some nights Terre’s dip is salt cod and green onion, other nights it’s made with local uni, but always served with a mountain of housemade potato chips.